Thanks to you, too, for tuning in to this, your favorite radio station for the excellence in broadcasting network, the Rush Limbaugh program.

 It's our pleasure.

-Um the question I have is uh what to what extent is Iran honoring their signatory status um in their treaty for nonproliferation of nuclear weapons, and uh how ready is the Pentagon to use our own uh bunker busting mini-noose if we were to engage in armed conflict with Iran.
+The question I have is to what extent is Iran honoring their signatory status in their treaty for non-proliferation of nuclear weapons?

-Uh let me see if I can answer them uh succinctly.
+Let me see if I can answer them succinctly.

-Uh Iran is in violation of Article II of the nonproliferation treaty, which it ratified in 1970, which requires that any nation that seeks to get peaceful nuclear energy or nuclear technology must have an entirely transparent program and must provide confidence that they are not pursuing a secret nuclear weapons program.
+Iran is in violation of Article 2 of the Nonproliferation Treaty, which it ratified in 1970, which requires that any nation that seeks to get peaceful nuclear energy or nuclear technology must have an entirely transparent program and must provide confidence that they are not pursuing a secret nuclear weapons program.

 So Iran has violated that very clearly by a number of different actions that they've taken.